Surrey Police: Today

 Surrey Police has four main divisions: three area divisions, Northern, Eastern, and Western; and a specialist crime/ops division.
 Within the three division are multiple borough teams.
 Typically each borough will have a Neighbourhood Specialist Team (formerly they Safer Neighbourhood Team) and a Neighbourhood Policing Team (Formerly the Area Patrol Team/Targeted Patrol Team/Response).
 These borough teams are supported by investigative teams which span the whole division, this being the Criminal Investigation Department (CID) and the Safeguarding Investigation Unit (SIU).

 The specialist crime division is often referred to as OPS, and includes specialist units.
 This being the Roads Policing Unit (RPU), Tactical Firearms Unit (TFU), Specialist Dog Handlers, Crime Scene Investigation Officers (formerly SOCOs).

 There are further force wide teams, some of which are now joint teams with Sussex Police, including the Paedophile and OnLine Investigation Team (POLIT), Major Crime Investigation Team (MCIT, Sussex/Surrey Joint team), Sexual Offences Investigation Team (SOIT) and then a range of support services typical of many forces.

 In November 2023, Surrey Police announced it would have to move out of Reigate police station due to reinforced autoclaved aerated concrete (Raac) being discovered in the building.
 Repairs are expected to take up to two years to complete.
-The station will move to the former Surrey Fire and Rescue Service headquarters at Wray Park in the interim.
+The station moved to the former Surrey Fire and Rescue Service headquarters at Wray Park in the interim.
+In August 2026, the force announced that preparatory work on the new eastern headquarters at Cleeve Road in Leatherhead woud commence in September.